scott-c-jensen/Escape_room_knock_box/README.md

 ![image](https://user-images.githubusercontent.com/29553708/148711272-a373ed85-852e-4f08-b7c7-d4c5df3c55f9.png)

-For the 3d printed parts, glue the base plate to the top of the lid with the nuts captivated against the top of the box.
+For the 3d printed parts, glue the base plate to the top of the lid with the nuts (#4 and #6) captivated against the top of the box.
+There are spaces for 4 nuts but 2 opposite corners is enough to hold the electronics.
+After gluing, you will need to screw a hole for a #2 screw in the protoboard to screw the board to the base plate.
+The cap will then go on using #6 screws.